-Grade Level: 11-12

-Prerequisite: Firefighter I
+Grade Level: 11-12 Prerequisite: Firefighter I

-This course is Double Blocked.

 This course is offered in the spring semester only for second year Emergency Services Dual Credit students.

 Firefighter II is the second course in a series for students studying firefighter safety and development.
 Students will understand Texas Commission on Fire Protection rules and regulations, proper incident reporting and records, proper use of personal protective equipment, and the principles of fire safety.
 Students will demonstrate proper use of fire extinguishers, ground ladders, fire hoses, and water supply apparatus systems.